johnaresgado95/shopee-clone-aresgado/README.md

-# Shopee Clone
+# amazon_clone

-A new clone project by John Aresgado.
+A new Flutter project.

 ## Getting Started